 Thus far we have examined accounts of social norms that take for granted that a particular norm exists in a population.
 However, for a full account of social norms, we must answer two questions related to the dynamics of norms.
 First, we must ask how a norm can emerge.
 Norms require a set of corresponding beliefs and expectations to support them, and so there must be an account of how these arise.
 Second, we must investigate the conditions under which a norm is stable under some competitive pressure from other norms.
 Sometimes, multiple candidate norms vie for dominance in a population.
 Even if one norm has come to dominate the population, new norms can try to “invade” the existing norm’s population of adherents.

 The third prominent model of norm emergence comes from Brian Skyrms (1996, 2004) and Jason Alexander (2007).
-In this approach, two different features are emphasized: relatively simple cognitive processes, and structured interactions.
-Both have explored a variety of games, such as the Prisoner's Dilemma, the Stag Hunt, Divide the Dollar, and the Ultimatum Game as exemplars of situations that offer the possibility of the emergence of a moral norm.
+In this approach, two different features are emphasized: relatively simple cognitive processes and structured interactions.
+Both have explored a variety of games (such as the prisoner’s dilemma, the stag hunt, divide the dollar, and the ultimatum game) as exemplars of situations that offer the possibility of the emergence of a moral norm.
 Though Skyrms occasionally uses the replicator dynamic, both tend to emphasize simpler mechanisms in an agent-based learning context.
 In particular, learning rules like “imitate the best” or best response are used, as they are much less cognitively demanding.
 Alexander justifies the use of these simpler rules on the grounds that, rather than fully rational agents, we are cognitively limited beings who rely on fairly simple heuristics for our decision-making.
 Rules like imitation are extremely simple to follow.
 Best response requires a bit more cognitive sophistication, but is still simpler than a fully Bayesian model with unlimited memory and computational power.
 These simpler learning rules provide the same function as the replicator dynamic: in between rounds of play, agents rely on their learning rule to decide what strategy to employ.
-Unlike in the model of Bicchieri, Duffy, and Tolle, both Skyrms and Alexander tend to treat norms as single strategies.
+Note that both Skyrms and Alexander tend to treat norms as single strategies.

 The largest contribution of this strain of modeling comes not from the assumption of boundedly rational agents, but rather the careful investigation of the effects of particular social structures on the equilibrium outcomes of various games.
 Much of the previous literature on evolutionary games has focused on the assumptions of infinite populations of agents playing games against randomly-assigned partners.
 Skyrms and Alexander both rightly emphasize the importance of structured interaction.
 As it is difficult to uncover and represent real-world network structures, both tend to rely on examining different classes of networks that have different properties, and from there investigate the robustness of particular norms against these alternative network structures.
 Alexander (2007) in particular has done a very careful study of the different classical network structures, where he examines lattices, small world networks, bounded degree networks, and dynamic networks for each game and learning rule he considers.
 A final feature of Skyrms and Alexander’s work is a refinement on this structural approach: they separate out two different kinds of networks.
 First, there is the interaction network, which represents the set of agents that any given agent can actively play a game with.
 Second is the update network, which is the set of agents that an agent can “see” when applying her learning rule.
 The interaction network is thus one’s immediate community, whereas the update network is all that the agent can see.
 To see why this is useful, we can imagine a case not too different from how we live, in which there is a fairly limited set of other people we may interact with, but thanks to a plethora of media options, we can see much more widely how others might act.
 This kind of situation can only be represented by clearly separating the two networks.